se4ai2324-uniba/MalURLs/docs/modelcard.md

 ## Model Details

 The Random Forest classifier is a popular machine learning algorithm available in the scikit-learn library, it belongs to the ensemble learning family and is renowned for its versatility and robustness in both classification and regression tasks.
 Random Forest works by creating multiple decision trees during training and combining their predictions to make more accurate and stable predictions.
 We started from a dataset of URL features, dividing it in:

 - 80% training
 - 20% testing

-IThen the Random Forest classifier model has been trained on a subset of features got by a phase of feature selection and training (and testing) features are the following:
+Then the Random Forest classifier model has been trained on a subset of features got by a phase of feature selection and training (and testing) features are the following:

 - Number of dots
 - Path length
 - URL length
 - Hostname lenghth
 - Number of digits
 - Subdomain level
 - Path level
--  Number of dhash symbols
+- Number of dash symbols
 - Presence of IP address
 - Number of query components
 - Query length
 - Number of Ampersand symbols
 - Number of anderscore symbols
 - Presence HTTPS in URL
 - Number of percenent

 After employing this first training, we evaluated the significance of various features in the classification process.
 To refine our model further, we identified the top four features that played a crucial role in distinguishing malicious URLs:

 - Number of dots
 - Path length
 - URL length